alidcastano/nuxt-content/README.md

 ## Basic Setup

+### Module Options

 Configuration can be done inside `nuxt.config.js` via the modules property.

-*Note: All paths are relative to Nuxt Root Directory.*

 Top Level Module Options:
   - `srcDir`, String that specifies the directory where the content is located.
   - `routePath`, String that specifies the parent route, which content will be nested under.
   If it is "/," then a top level route will be created. will be nested under it.
   - `content`, Array that specifies options for all content under a directory.

-Content Directory Options:
-  - `permalink`, String that specifies path configuration options.
-The possible options are `:slug`, `:section`, `:year`, `:month`, `:day`.
-  - `isPost`, Boolean that specifies whether the content requires a date.
+A 2D array is also allowed to configure multiple content types.

+*Note: All paths are relative to Nuxt Root Directory.*

 ```js
 modules: [